 Images: 6 (a booth shot is required)

-August is high season in Central Oregon’s premier vacation getaway.
-Located 15 miles south of Bend, Sunriver is a planned residential and resort community.
-The combined population of Sunriver, Bend, and the surrounding area is over 100,000.
-During peak season, upwards of 20,000 visitors are common, augmenting a large and appreciative buying audience.
+Sunriver is one of the Pacific Northwest’s premier vacation getaways.
+Located 15 miles south of Bend, it is both a residential and resort community.
+The combined population of Sunriver, Bend, and the surrounding area is over 200,000.
+During the peak summer season, Sunriver welcomes thousands of visitors.
 The Art Fair coincides with the annual Sunriver Music Festival, a major event that draws many visitors who are interested in the arts.

 The Sunriver Art Fair is dedicated to supporting visiting artists to ensure that they have a successful experience.
-Feedback from a few of our 2018 artists:
+Feedback from a few of our previous artists:

 “You provide a wonderful venue and are the ultimate hosts!”